With Amazon Echo, you can drop in on other Echo devices, allowing you to speak to friends and family through your smart

 However, it’s important to call up your contact and have them do the same for your contact info unless you only want the Drop In option to be a one-way communication tool.
 Additionally, if you want to set up drop-ins for your kids or other family members instead of just devices, you can create contacts for them here, and enable those drop-ins as well, so you can call them by name when giving commands.

 When someone drops in on you, the light ring on your Echo will pulse green, a tone will sound, and they will be connected automatically, allowing them to hear anything that is within range of your device.
-If you and your contact are using devices equipped with a screen, the video will appear somewhat distorted for several seconds, giving you the opportunity to get ready.
-Keep in mind, however, that you can turn off the video at any point during the call by saying “video off,” or by touching the screen and selecting Video Off.
+If you and your contact are using devices equipped with a screen, the video will appear somewhat distorted for several seconds, so you have an opportunity to get ready.
+There are verbal and tactile options to leave a video while remaining on the call, namely either saying “video off” or pressing the onscreen Video Off button.